John Kelly differs with Trump on immigration, mum on security clearances

 Asked about Trump’s executive order establishing a travel ban just days after taking office — while Kelly was Homeland Security secretary — he said it was a mistake made by inexperienced White House staff who didn’t run the policy through the usual process-gathering process for input from relevant government agencies.

-The White House staff “got a little bit maybe out in front if their skis,” he said.
+The White House staff “got a little bit maybe out in front of their skis,” he said.

 Kelly also defended the cost of maintaining the NATO alliance, the merits of which Trump has repeatedly questioned.
 And he took credit for initially organizing a series of briefings that convinced Trump not to withdraw U.S. troops from Afghanistan and Syria.